haniehm26/virtual-piano/README.md

 A Python-based virtual piano that uses computer vision to detect hand gestures and trigger MIDI notes.
 This project leverages OpenCV, MediaPipe, and the `rtmidi` library for real-time hand detection and MIDI output.

+This project was developed as the final project for the Computer Vision course at Sapienza University.

 ---

 ## **Features**